 - Some states require an individual to provide their name if asked by law enforcement.
 But even in those states, individuals are not required to answer any additional questions.

 - Designate a specific staff member to liaise with immigration enforcement, ideally an attorney.
-Remember, without a judicial warrant, officers cannot access the private spaces of your worksite unless invited in.
-They can wait for your designated staff or attorney to arrive before they proceed with their visit if necessary.
+Remember, without a judicial warrant, officers may not access the private spaces of your worksite unless granted permission.
+It is up to the receiving party to confirm the presence and validity of a judicial warrant.
+Immigration officers can wait for your designated staff or attorney to arrive before they proceed with their visit if necessary.

-- Educate staff likely to greet immigration enforcement officers about the differences between a judicial and administrative warrant.
+- Educate staff who are likely to greet immigration enforcement officers about the differences between judicial and administrative warrants.

 - Leave KYR pamphlets and other materials accessible to your employees or share links to resources.
 Consider hosting KYR info sessions with an attorney.